17.4. Managing Divided Discussion Topics#

 All of the other options and features described in the Creating Course Discussions, Moderating Discussions, and Running Course Discussions sections continue to be available to the discussion moderation team.

 In discussion topics in your course, all posts include a group indicator above the title.
 This indicator appears after any learner or team member adds a post.
 No configuration is necessary to include this identifier, although if you use divided discussions in your course, you should use care in naming your groups, because learners see the group names in the group indicators for each post.
-Enrollment track groups are automatically named based on the enrollment track.

 Optionally, you can name your discussion topics to make it clear to learners who their posts will be viewed by.
 See Apply Naming Conventions to Discussion Topics.